 top of page

-Residence of Ukrainians in Germany
+Stay of Ukrainians in Germany

 • in which cases temporary protection applies to Ukrainians

-• how to apply for a residence permit according to § 24 AufenthG in Berlin
+• How to apply for a residence permit in Berlin according to § 24 AufenthG

-Table of Content
+Table of Contents

 1. Temporary protection for Ukrainians